WWXD/WorldWeb-XD/README.md

 ## Support, troubleshooting, etc

-The Blargboard help forum is at Kuribo64: http://3dshacks.rf.gd/forum/1-support/
+The Blargboard help forum is at 3DS Hacks: http://3dshacks.rf.gd/forum/1-support/

 If anything goes wrong with your board, go there and let us know.
 Make sure to describe your problems in detail, our crystal ball is scratched so we can't see well.